m4nh/skimap_ros/README.md

 ## SlamDunk and SkiMap: *slamdunk_tracker.launch*

-*Important*: to activate this feature enable build option:
+*Important*: in order to activate this feature enable the following build option:

 ```
 option(BUILD_SLAMDUNK "Build Slamdunk Library" OFF)